Lithium Miners News For The Month Of November 2020

 US trade group formed that is calling for emissions caps and 100% EV sales by 2030.
 The group is known as Zero Emission Transportation Association [ZETA].

 Lithium company news - SQM pulls trigger on lithium growth in volume-over-price bet.
 Livent to buy Nemaska lithium project, extends Tesla contract.
-Altura Mining enters receivership and Pilbara Minerals lines up potential $175 million Altura lithium deal.
+Altura Mining enters receivership, and Pilbara Minerals lines up potential $175 million Altura lithium deal.

 Welcome to the November 2020 edition of the lithium miner news.
 November saw another lithium miner go under with Altura Mining going into receivership.
-Meanwhile global electric vehicle [EV] sales in September surged 91%, setting a new all-time record for global EV sales.
-Clearly surging EV sales in H2 2020 combined with declining lithium supply suggests the lithium price downturn must be nearly over.
-Surging lithium miners stock prices suggests investors think the sector is headed for a strong recovery.
+Meanwhile, global electric vehicle [EV] sales in September surged 91%, setting a new all-time record for global EV sales.
+Clearly, surging EV sales in H2 2020, combined with declining lithium supply, suggest the lithium price downturn must be nearly over.
+Surging lithium miners stock prices suggest investors think the sector is headed for a strong recovery.

 Some further EV related news (helps lithium demand) included: